Professor

 Personal statement

-Martin Levinson is Professor of Education at Bath Spa University.
-He is interested in cultural and anthropological aspects of education.
-His research is with marginalized communities.
-He has worked with various ethnic minority groups, and his ethnographic research with Romani/Gypsy communities stretches back over two decades.
-He is also interested in Indigenous and nomadic communities and migrant groups.
+Martin Levinson is interested in cultural and anthropological aspects of education.
+His research is with marginalized groups, and he has worked with Indigenous and nomadic communities, ethnic minority and migrant groups.
+His ethnographic research with Romani/Gypsy communities stretches back over two decades.
+A central focus has been on the interface between education and identity.

 Martin’s work is interdisciplinary, and his publications cover a wide range of themes, including cultural identity, alternative forms of knowledge and types of literacy, inclusion/exclusion, children’s play, orientations towards space and time, and constructions of gender.

-Martin is very interested in alternative approaches to research, both in terms of collecting and representing data, seeking ways of generating meaningful understandings for academic and non-academic audiences.
+Martin is very interested in creative and alternative approaches to research, both in terms of collecting and representing data, seeking ways of generating meaningful understandings for academic and non-academic audiences.

 D4D - Disability and Community: Dis/engagement, Dis/enfranchisement, Dis/parity and Dissent

-The AHRC funded, Connected Communities programme research project Disability and Community: Dis/engagement, Dis/enfranchisement, Dis/parity and Dissent (the D4D project) investigates with disabled people the evolving ways in which disabled people express, perform, experience and practice 'community'.
+The AHRC funded, Connected Communities programme research project Disability and Community: Dis/engagement, Dis/enfranchisement, Dis/parity and Dissent (the D4D project) investigates through co-production the evolving ways in which disabled people express, perform, experience and practice 'community'.
+More information can be found on the D4D project website.

-The project team brings together disabled and non-disabled academics from a range of disciplines, with disabled artists, writers and performers, and with community partners (Accentuate, Disability Arts Online and the New Vic Theatre, Stoke).
+The project team brings together academics from a range of disciplines with disabled artists, writers and performers, and also with community partners, such as Accentuate, Disability Arts Online and the New Vic Theatre, Stoke.
 A range of other partner agencies, both national and grassroots organisations are also involved.

-D4D will learn from participating communities with the aim of better understanding the ways in which disabled people experience community, and the various forces and contexts (e.g. play, education, medicine, new technology, digital media) have shaped and continue to influence the experiences of communities of disabled people.
-The project will build understanding, generate opportunities for connections, solidarity, resilience and activism, and support an increased sense of agency and empowerment among participants, sharing knowledge and professional development, and creating new spaces for dialogue and action.
+D4D has sought to build new understandings and to change perceptions about disabled people.
+Collecting stories and evidence from participants, the team has considered various aspects of their lives - (e.g. play, education, medicine, new technology, digital media), highlighting both experience of community and contribution to communities.
+The project has sought to build understanding, generate opportunities for connections, solidarity, resilience and activism, and support an increased sense of agency and empowerment among participants, sharing knowledge and professional development, and creating new spaces for dialogue and action.

-The core project team includes academics from different disciplines, and community co-researchers with expertise in visual and performing arts practice.
+The core project team includes academics from different disciplines, and community co-researchers with expertise in visual and performing arts practice, leading to multiple, layered and complex stories.

 Dreams of the Road